Penstemon whippleanus: Taxonomy

 Penstemon whippleanus was named and described by the famous American botanist Asa Gray in Proceedings of the American Academy of Arts and Sciences in 1862.
 He described it from a specimen collected by Dr. John Milton Bigelow made in October 1853 in the Sandia Mountains of New Mexico.
-He named it in honor of the leader of the expedition, Lt.
-Amiel Weeks Whipple.
 In the same issue he inadvertently described another specimen of P. whippleanus collected in Colorado by Charles Christopher Parry as Penstemon glaucus var. stenosepalus.
 In 1899 another collection was incorrectly described as a new species, Penstemon arizonicus, by Amos Arthur Heller in the Bulletin of the Torrey Botanical Club.
-American botanist Thomas J. Howell reclassified Asa Gray's variety of P. glaucus as Penstemon stenosepalus in his book A flora of northwest America in 1901.
+American botanist Thomas J. Howell reclassified Asa Gray's variety of P. glaucus as Penstemon stenosepalus in his book A Flora of northwest America in 1901.
 Another specimen from Rabbit Ears Pass Colorado was described as Penstemon pallescens by George E. Osterhout in 1930.

 In 1920 Francis W. Pennell reevaluated Asa Gray's identification of the specimen collected near the headwaters of Clear Creek as P. glaucus var. stenosephalus and Howell's description of it as P. stenosephalus and instead identified it as P. whippleanus despite the color variations across its range.
 The respected Penstemon expert David D. Keck agreed with this in his article "Studies in Penstemon VIII" published in 1945 and additionally reevaluated the identification of P. arizonicus and P. pallescens as species, establishing their currently accepted status as synonyms for P. whippleanus.

-Habitat

-Penstemon whippleanus grows primarily in the subalpine or subarctic biome from 2500 – 3600 meters with occasional populations above timberline or in foothills as low as 1825 meters.
-The plants are generally found on open slopes, meadows, rocky ledges, mountain tundra, and openings in woodlands with a noted preference for rocky soils.

-Distribution
+Names

+Asa Gray named Penstemon whippleanus in honor of the leader of one of the two southern Pacific Railroad Surveys, Lt.
+Amiel Weeks Whipple.
+It is known by the related common names dusky penstemon and dusky beardtongue.
+From its scientific namesake it is also called Whipple's penstemon, Whipple's beardtongue, and rarely Whipplean penstemon.

+Range and habitat

 Penstemon whippleanus is widely distributed in the central Rocky Mountains of North America.
 It is recorded by the USDA Natural Resources Conservation Service PLANTS database (PLANTS) as growing in New Mexico, Arizona, Colorado, Utah, Wyoming, Idaho, and Montana.
 However, there are no county level distributions for Montana recorded in the PLANTS database.

+Penstemon whippleanus grows primarily in the subalpine or subarctic biome from 2500–3600 meters with occasional populations above timberline or in foothills as low as 1825 meters.
+The plants are generally found on open slopes, meadows, rocky ledges, mountain tundra, and openings in woodlands.
+They will also readily colonize the gravelly edges of roads and highways; the plants have a noted preference for rocky soils.

+Conservation

+The global status of the dusky penstemon was last reviewed by NatureServe in 1984.
+At that time they evaluated it as secure (G5).
+At the state level they only evaluated it in Wyoming, where they thought it was apparently secure (S4) and in Montana, rated as imperiled (S3).